DevNambi/blog-drafts/431 - Job Searches.md

 <li><a href="http://please.hackmyresume.com/">Hack Your Resume - Auto-formatter</a></li>
 <li><a href="http://jacquesmattheij.com/my-passion-was-my-weak-spot">My Passion Was My Weak Spot</a></li>
 <li><a href="http://danluu.com/programmer-moneyball/">We only hire the trendiest</a></li>
+<li><a href="https://80000hours.org/career-guide/job-satisfaction/">We reviewed over 60 studies about what makes for a dream job.
+Here’s what we found.</a></li>
 </ul>